oriavel/MR-challenge/README.md

 ✅ Mark scent of a cell when a robot falls from it, so others don't fall

+✅ Each robot is processed sequentially, i.e., finishes executing the robot instructionsbefore the next robot begins execution.

 ## Optional requisites - nice to have - to improve
 ✅ Use of libraries: fs for file management